kunrex/Sugar.Lang/docs/README.md

     }
 }
 ```
 Cast and operator overloads must be public and static.
-Constructors may be static but a class can only define one parameterless static constructor.
-Indexers, however, cannot be static.
-All structures have a default string conversion and constructor unless specified.
+Indexers and constructors, however, cannot be static.
+All structures have a default string conversion and parameterless constructor unless specified.

 ## Import Statements
 Sugar defaults the directory structure as the project structure.
 Import statements are used to navigate this structure using relative file paths.